MattMadness/sapphire-butler/README.md

 [❖ BUTLER] Task "Turn on networking" completed.
 ```

+If a task name is unique, it is also possible to issue only the task name and run the task.

 A yad-powered GUI interface is available by executing `butler prod/butleryad`.

 ## Developer Todo